Floquetifying stabiliser codes with distance-preserving rewrites: Floquetification of stabiliser codes

 For the exact details, see~\autoref{prop:removing-swaps-422}.

-\subsubsection{Step 3 - Extracting the new code}
+\subsubsection{Step 3 --- Extracting the new code}

 The goal of this Floquetification procedure is to derive a new Floquet code from an existing stabiliser code while preserving desirable properties such as distance and number of encoded qubits.
-We observe that ignoring the two preparations in the beginning, the remaining measurement circuit of the $\code{4, 2, 2}$ is a Floquet code on six qubits\footnote{One can read off the precise measurement schedule by following the individual operations that are placed on the qubits similar to \autoref{ex:4-qubit-proj}.}:
+We observe that, ignoring the two preparations in the beginning, the remaining measurement circuit of the $\code{4, 2, 2}$ is a circuit consisting of Pauli measurements and single-qubit Clifford gates on six qubits:

+We define: \begin{definition}[Dynamical circuit] We say a ZX diagram is a \textit{dynamical circuit} on $n$ qubits if it consists of an infinitely repeating operation schedule $\mathcal O = [O_1, O_2, \dots, O_k]$ of Pauli measurements and single-qubit Clifford unitaries. \end{definition}

+A dynamical circuit is an infinitely repeating circuit that only consists of operations allowed in the MCLC form.
+By our decomposition procedure of the measurements, we are guaranteed to always have a dynamical circuit at this step of the algorithm.

+We can now observe: \begin{proposition} For any dynamical circuit on $n$ qubits, we can create an analogous Floquet code on $n$ qubits of the same ZX distance. \end{proposition} \begin{proof} To turn a dynamical circuit into a Floquet code, we will take the single-qubit unitaries and push them towards the end of the circuit until, eventually, they all cancel out.
+For this, we first observe that the following rewrite for any single-qubit Clifford unitary $C$ is distance-preserving:

+This is clear from the fact that any Pauli error between the two Clifford unitaries will push out to become a different Pauli error.

+Then, we can distance-preservingly push all the Clifford unitaries towards the end of the operation schedule as follows:

+where the red spiders can be connected to zero or more other green spiders representing a corresponding high-weight measurement.
+This rewrite can be interpreted as updating the measurement: instead of doing the local Clifford before the measurement, we perform a conjugated measurement and do the Clifford afterwards.